Chaldean Catholic Church: Adherents today

-Internal Scandals in the Church
+Internal scandals in the Church

 The Chaldean Catholic Church is experiencing a profound leadership crisis, highlighted by recent events in July 2024.
 Five bishops, led by Archbishop Bashar Warda, boycotted the mandatory Chaldean Church Synod.
 This act of defiance was followed by their withdrawal from an August spiritual retreat and the removal of their students from the Chaldean Seminary.
 Cardinal Louis Sako, deeply concerned about the integrity of the Church, viewed these actions as a "serious breach" of ecclesial unity.
-In an effort to restore harmony, Cardinal Sako issued an ultimatum on August 28, 2024, requesting a public apology from the dissenting bishops by September 5.
+In an effort to restore harmony, Cardinal Sako issued an ultimatum on August 28, 2024, requesting a public apology from the dissenting bishops by September 5 that year.
 However, Archbishop Warda and his allies remained defiant, refusing to apologize and criticizing Sako's leadership.
 Faced with this continued resistance, Cardinal Sako has considered canonical sanctions, including the possibility of excommunication, to safeguard the Church's unity.
 In September 2024, Sako reported the five bishops, including Warda, directly to Pope Francis.

 The bitter feud between Cardinal Louis Sako and Archbishop Bashar Warda has escalated into a personal vendetta, with Sako accusing Warda of scheming to seize control of the patriarchate.
 Sako perceives Warda as a conniving opportunist, manoeuvring to position himself as the next patriarch.
 This perception of Warda's ruthless power play has forced Sako to abandon his retirement plans and protect the Chaldean Catholic Church, despite his previous commitment to step down at 75.

 Louis Sako, Head of the Chaldean Catholic Church, asserts that the current Archbishop of Erbil, Bashar Warda, is conspired with Rayan al-Kildani, leader of the notorious Babylon Movement, in an attempt to subvert his power and encourage his removal from his position.
 In addition, Warda is criticized for supporting al-Kildani despite the severe human rights abuses committed by his movement, including looting homes, land seizures, intimidation, extortion, abuse of women, persecution of minorities, and torture of detainees.
 The U.S. has imposed sanctions on al-Kildani due to these abuses, including penalizing entities that engage with him.
 Sako has referred to Warda as the Godfather of the Babylon Movement, while Warda places his benefits from al-Kildani above the church's interests and needs.

 Louis Sako, along with Christian members of the Iraqi Parliament, has declared that the Iranian-backed Babylon Movement is not genuinely Christian but rather using the label for political gain.
 Despite claiming to represent Christians, the majority of its members and voters are Shia Muslims.
 However, Archbishop Bashar Warda still promotes their influence.